Camping & 4WD

 Darling River Camping & 4WD

-The are many great places to stay along the Darling River and throughout Outback NSW touring routes… from 5-Star B&B and assorted farm-stays, but for those who like to camp under the stars, here is a guide for our favourite places to camp.
+There are many great places to stay along the Darling River and throughout Outback NSW touring routes — from 5-star B&B and assorted farm-stays, but for those who like to camp under the stars, here is a guide to our favourite places to camp.

 ** Be sure to check the river levels of the Darling River before heading out on your adventure!

-Some of the following are Free-Camps (no charge), and some are Farm Stay and National Park camping with applicable (reasonable) charges with some facilities provided.
+Some of the following are free camps (no charge), and some are farm-stay and National Park campgrounds with applicable (reasonable) charges and some facilities provided.

 Darling River Run Camping: May's Bend